Quantum Software on HPC Systems

 Batch Jobs

 Although lightweight code can be run on the login nodes, more computationally intensive code should be run on the compute nodes through the use of a batch job.
-See the relevant System Guide for more examples and best practices when running on the compute nodes for a given system.
+See the relevant HPC System Guide for more examples and best practices when running on the compute nodes for a given system.

 For the compute nodes to be able to access external URLs (e.g., trying to connect to IBM backends), you’ll have to use proxy settings in your batch script: